 Bumble about to retire.
 Photo - Pat Arculus, Tripos Media

 David Alexander put in a 1.24.903 on lap 5 which pulled him clear of Marc Gordon’s XK150 which did a 1.27.045, although Marc was to go quicker later on.
-Brian Arculus having held onto the leading pair, dived into the pits for his mandatory pit stop , whilst Angus Fender came through in, 2.4 seconds ahead of Adrian King in the electric blue AC Ace.
+Brian Arculus, having held onto the leading pair, dived into the pits for his mandatory pit stop, whilst Angus Fender came through 2.4 seconds ahead of Adrian King in the electric blue AC Ace.
 All 5 had lapped Leigh Sebba, who had dropped away from the sister car of Mark Shears, in the Flat Rad Morgan +4.
-Mark Daniell was charging on in the leading MGA Twin Cam in 6th but was keeping a wary eye on Geoff Turrall’s TR which was just over a second behind Mark.
-It had not been one of Geoff’s better laps, a good 1.5 seconds shy of his best during the race, but he had nothing to worry about from behind as Louis Frankel was no less than 17 seconds behind in the Alfa, but keeping ahead of Neil Burnside’s MGA Twin Cam, Mark Hoble’s Morgan +4 and Mike Henney who was pressing Mark, in his Turner Climax, lying 11th.
+Mark Daniell was charging on in the leading MGA Twin Cam in 6th but was keeping a wary eye on Geoff Turrall’s TR which was just over a second behind.
+It had not been one of Geoff’s better laps, a good 1.5 seconds shy of his best during the race, but he had nothing to worry about from behind as Louis Frankel was no less than 17 seconds behind in the Alfa, but keeping ahead of Neil Burnside’s MGA Twin Cam, Mark Hoble’s Morgan +4 and Mike Henney who was pressing the Morgan, in his Turner Climax, lying 11th.

 Lovely shape, lovely colour - the DB2 - David Reed heads towards the pits for his mandatory stop.
 Photo - JT